 Coronavirus (COVID-19) Updates and Information

 If you or someone you know needs food assistance, we are here to help.
-The list below will be updated as additional food distribution sites are added.
+The list below will be updated as additional resources are added.

 - Visit our Need Food page to locate a Dare to Care distribution center near you or call 502-966-3821.
-Please note all distribution centers are currently operating per usual; many sites are employing a drive-through food box model to help ensure social distancing.
-Please call prior to visiting, as some pantries and kitchens are temporarily closed for the protection of their volunteers.
+While our distribution centers remain open, many are employing a drive-through food box model to help ensure social distancing.
+Please call prior to visiting, as some pantries and kitchens have changed hours and processes during this time.

-- Dare to Care’s Kids Cafe sites are providing Grab & Go meals for children 18 and under on weeknights.
-Click here for a list of locations and hours.
+- Dare to Care’s Kids Cafe sites are providing meals for children 18 and under this summer.
+Click here for locations and hours.

 Want to help?

-Volunteers are needed for various projects at Dare to Care’s warehouse, including building emergency food boxes for families in need.
+- Volunteers are needed for various projects at Dare to Care’s warehouse.
 We have limited volunteer shifts to 10 volunteers at a time and adjusted our usual volunteer model in response to the COVID-19 outbreak.
 All volunteers must be at least age 14.
 Click here to sign up.